uliuphoff/rki-covid-explore/README.md

 The code also downloads the latest available covid database from the RKI and saves it as a csv-file.

-The code allows lineplots for selected Landkreise/Bundeslaender or lineplots of the top Landkreise with increasing incidence
+The code allows lineplots for selected Landkreise/Bundeslaender or lineplots of the top Landkreise with increasing incidence.

-Last but not least it plots the map of germany colored by incidence.
+Last but not least it plots the map of Germany colored by incidence.
-Another option is a plot of the map with the 7 Day change in incidence.
+Another option is a plot of the map colored by the 7 day change in incidence.

 All the plots can also be aggregated into one report pdf file.

-data is saved on disc in the following way:
+Data is saved on disc in the following way:

-    subdir data: Condains the covid19 csv files subdir landkreise: contains the geodata of the landkreise and bundeslaender All plots and the report pdf file are witten to the current directory
+    subdir data: Condains the covid19 csv files subdir landkreise: contains the geodata of the landkreise and bundeslaender All plots and the pdf-file with the report are witten to the current directory

 Output is provided as text